reyesaldasoro/reyesaldasoro.github.io/_research/Medical.md

 <h2> Medical Imaging </h2>

-I group together here the work that is not microscopical in nature, that is the research performed in images acquired with magnetic resonance, computed tomography and x-rays. <br>
+In addition to image-processing of images that are microscopical in nature, I have experience with other acquisition modalities like magnetic resonance, computed tomography and x-rays. <br>